mkalten/TUIO20_CPP/README.md

 This library currently only implements a subset of the TUIO 2.0 specification, the remaining object geometries and relations will be added subsequently.
 The current code also defines a general API for the encapsulation of TUIO components.
-This API is already quite usable, but may contain some partially or badly implemented sections, which are obviously subject to change and improvements.
+This API is already quite usable, but may still contain several partially or badly implemented sections, which are obviously subject to completion, change and improvements.

 Integration and Testing
 ----------------------